 At the same time, students appreciate having the ability to check themselves into classes, in both on-site and remote environments.
 As Rupert Frankum, the Digital Experience & Platforms manager at the University of Plymouth has shared: “The campusM Attendance feature has helped us empower our students … Students like to be in control of their check-ins and to get immediate feedback on their attendance.”

 False.
 Attendance data is a strong indicator of class engagement, but that story can be difficult to piece together when a student’s attendance record is scattered between paper registers and disparate hardware card readers.
-When Attendance data collection is centralized it can be merged with other data points to create comprehensive engagement dashboards and reports.
+When Attendance data collection is centralized through a student attendance tracker it can be merged with other data points to create comprehensive engagement dashboards and reports.

 Real-time attendance data enables real-time risk assessment and advisor action.
 Within the campusM Attendance app, attendance check-ins can be tied to in-app prompts.
 If a student’s attendance drops, they can be targeted with a quick survey about their absences, an email or an advisor phone call to resolve the issues before they escalate.